 • In a skillet set to medium high heat, add the oil.
 Once the oil is hot add the potatoes and cook for about a minute.
 (This process is for when using the parboil method of cooking the potatoes)

 • Lower the heat to medium low.
-Add the eggs, and cook, stirring continuously, until they just begin to set.
+Add the whisked eggs and cook, stirring continuously with a spatula, until they just begin to set.
 Continue cooking until thickened and no visible liquid egg remains, about 2-4 minutes.

 Add Your Own Private Notes